CognitoIdentityProvider / Client / initiate_auth

 USER_PASSWORD_AUTH

-Username-password authentication with the password sent directly in the request.
-For more information, see Admin authentication flow.
+Client-side username-password authentication with the password sent directly in the request.
+For more information about client-side and server-side authentication, see SDK authorization models.

 ADMIN_USER_PASSWORD_AUTH is a flow type of AdminInitiateAuth and isn’t valid for InitiateAuth.
 ADMIN_NO_SRP_AUTH is a legacy server-side username-password flow and isn’t valid for InitiateAuth.